What’s the difference between a real estate broker and realtor?

 - Managing brokers: This broker oversees the day-to-day office activities and transactions at the real estate office.
 Managing brokers function as middle management at a brokerage, working directly under the principal or designated broker.
 They work with clients, train new agents, oversee marketing, meetings, listings, review and complete transactions, and other financial and business activities.

 - Principal broker /Designated broker: All salespeople and other types of brokers work under the principal broker.
 The principal broker is the owner of the real estate firm that supervises real estate agents and other brokers to keep them in compliance with real estate laws.
 Every real estate office must have one designated broker.
 They are held to a higher standard than other brokers and have steep education requirements to maintain their status as principal brokers.

 What is a realtor?

-A realtor is often confused with the term real estate agent, but it’s actually any real estate professional who is a member of the National Association of Realtors.
+Let’s take a closer look.
+A realtor is any real estate professional who is a member of the National Association of Realtors.
 However, this term has been widely and incorrectly used to refer to any real estate agent, even when they aren’t a member of the NAR.
 In truth, a realtor can be:

 - A real estate agent who has an NAR membership